TechRecruitNinja/documentation/Installation.md

 1. Update the  `config/index.js` file.
 2. Under the `build` object, update the `serviceUrl` with your Production URL of your choice.

+### Building process
+To compile the application, simply run `npm run build`.
+It will produce a `dist` folder in which will run in your production environment.

 ## Server

 1. Update the `config/production.json` file.
 2. Replace `<<YOUR_PRODUCTION_IP_ADDRESS>>` with your Production IP Address of your VPS instance.
 2. Replace `http://<<YOUR_PORTAL_URL>>` and `https://<<YOUR_PORTAL_URL_WITH_HTTPS>>` with your Production Portal URL you have setup.

+### Building process
+To compile the application and run, simply run `npm run start-production`.
+This will initiate the Node.js application.

+#### Tip
+To run the server in the background, I would recommend installing and using PM2, an advanced [Node.js process manager](http://pm2.keymetrics.io/).
+It has all kinds of cool features such as logging, watch and reload, monitoring, startup scripts and many more.

+**Installation** -  `npm install pm2 -g`